 Atomic Rulers had a ridiculous cheapness, although not unentertaingly so at times.
 Particularly amusing is the opening scenes on the Emerald Planet where we meet the gathered aliens that have starfish shapes, others that are designed akin to ambulatory milk cans or clanking robots with large glowing lightbulbs for eyes.

 Much of the show is taken up with scenes of one of the foreign agents abducting a young boy for no clear reason and Starman flying off in search of him.
 The main plot involves a scheme by the agents of the fictional country of Merapolia to trigger a series of atomic bomb blasts around the world.
 The latter half of the film features lots of scenes with Starman beating up the foreign agents in some poorly choreographed fight scenes.

 The science in the film is absurdly ill-informed (see Bad Science in Science Fiction Films).
 The opening narration talks about how radiation from atomic explosions is threatening to infect the rest of the universe.
 This may well be taking a leaf or two from The Day the Earth Stood Still (1951) but is an absurd notion.
-The most ridiculous scene is where Starman and hero Reiko Sato are trapped in a room by the enemy agents who then throw an atomic bomb in with them.
+The most ridiculous scene is where Starman and heroine Reiko Sato are trapped in a room by the enemy agents who then throw an atomic bomb in with them.
 Moreover, Starman is able to protect Reiko by simply turning his back and shielding her from the atomic explosion, which merely blows a hole in the wall as opposed to razing the rest of the city.

 Full film available here